kyma-project/community/sig-and-wg/sig-core/proposals/knative_function_integration.md

     version: v1alpha1
 ```

-The problem that needs to be solved here is that as soon as the service binding controller modifies the knative-service knative-serving creates a new revision and automatically starts a new pod with the updated configuration.
-The PodPreset also does this creates a new pod based on the old configuration plus the updated PodPreset.
-So until knative-serving scales down the service the pods are duplicated.
+The problem that needs to be solved here is that as soon as the service binding controller modifies the knative-service, knative-serving creates a new revision and automatically starts a new Pod with the updated configuration.
+The PodPreset also creates a new Pod based on the old configuration plus the updated PodPreset.
+So until knative-serving scales down the service, the Pods are duplicated.

 ## Challenges

-### Multiple Functions Provider
+### Multiple functions provider

-Currently kubeless is installed by default as a core component into every kyma installation.
-Technically it is easily possible to install the `function-controller` in parallel with kubeless.
+Currently, Kubeless is installed by default as a core component in every Kyma installation.
+Technically it is easily possible to install the `function-controller` in parallel with Kubeless.

-#### Single Functions Provider - Modularize Kubeless
+#### Single functions provider - modularize Kubeless

-Installing only one of the runtimes requires changes in the current installation approach for kubeless.
+Installing only one of the runtimes requires changes in the current installation approach for Kubeless.
 Kubeless is currently not a separate module.
 This means its installation cannot be disabled at the moment.
-Moving kubeless to its own module is a major task.
-Due to the fact that the use of kubeless will be discontinued we advise against this solution.
+Moving Kubeless to its own module is a major task.
+Due to the fact that the use of Kubeless will be discontinued, we advise against this solution.

 ##### Pros

 - No unused system resources due to unused controllers.
-- Only one function implementation will be active per cluster.
+- Only one function implementation active per cluster.

 ##### Cons

 - Kubeless has to be converted into an optional module.
 - No way to try out the new `function-controller` while still having Kubeless functions as the production ready functions provider.

-#### Single Functions Provider - Feature Flag
+#### Single functions provider - feature flag

-Another approach to have only one active runtime could be a feature-flag that allows the selection of the functions provider during installation/upgrade of kyma.
+Another approach to have only one active runtime could be a feature-flag that allows the selection of the functions provider during Kyma installation or upgrade.

 ##### Pros